z669016/adventofcode-2020/README.md

 It was never my intention to create the shortest program possible.
 I did try to create clear and simple implementations.

+##Day 1
+Add all values to a set, and iterate over it.
+If (2020 - iterated-value) is in the set, then you have found your pair.
+Works similar with three values (double loop).